The Difference Between A Brochure Website & A Lead Generation Website

 A website is a marketing asset that should play a role in a bigger strategy, usually to collect leads.
 Naturally, you would want to evaluate its effectiveness.

 A brochure website can’t calculate the return on its investment.
 It doesn’t drive traffic to a particular conversion, so there’s nothing to measure.
-(Most brochure site owners typically fail to install a measurement tool anyway.)
+(Most brochure website owners typically fail to install a measurement tool anyway.)

 3. Poor audience targeting